MicrochipTech/fpga-hls-examples/risc-v-demo/Readme.md

 ## Downloading Software Dependencies

+Before trying the example, you will need to copy the precompiled FFmpeg and OpenCV libraries to `precompiled/shls_sw_dependencies`.
+To do this, you can either:

+- Run `precompiled/shls_sw_dependencies/download_precompiled_libraries.sh` (or `precompiled/shls_sw_dependencies/download_precompiled_libraries.ps1`, depending on
-The precompiled libraries are included with your installation of SHLS, under `<SmartHLS INSTALLATION DIR>\smarthls-library\external\vision\precompiled_sw_libraries`.
+your operating system), which copies the libraries from `<SmartHLS INSTALLATION DIR>\smarthls-library\external\vision\precompiled_sw_libraries`.

+- Download the precompiled libraries from the [fpga-hls-libraries](https://github.com/MicrochipTech/fpga-hls-libraries) release assets.

 ## Board Setup

-Before running this SmartHLS example the board needs to be ready by performing the following tasks using the files under the `precompiled` directory:
+Before running this SmartHLS example the board needs to be ready by performing the following tasks using the files in the fpga-hls-examples release assets:

 1. Flash the precompiled Linux image (`core-image-minimal-dev-sev-kit-es.wic.gz`)
 2. Program the precompiled bitstream (`SEVPFSOC_H264.job`)